What is an LPC and an LCPC? A guide to licensed counselors in Illinois

 Clinical supervision is the final piece of the LPC license process.
 This is a one-time requirement of 18 hours in clinical supervision.

-With the LPC license, your career path can lead to becoming a school guidance counselor, a marriage and family therapist, a mental health counselor, or a substance abuse counselor.
+With the LPC license, you can become an LPC therapist.
+Your career path can lead to becoming a school guidance counselor, a marriage and family therapist, a mental health counselor, or a substance abuse counselor.

 If you wish to take your counseling career to the next level, think about becoming an LCPC (licensed clinical professional counselor).